ParthDhengle/Binary-fetch-ODOO/README.md

 📖 Overview

 ReWear is a web-based platform designed to facilitate the exchange of unused clothing through direct swaps or a point-based redemption system.
 Our mission is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them. 🌍

+✨ Features

+Direct Swaps: Trade clothing items directly with other users.

+Point-Based System: Earn points by uploading items and redeem them for other garments.

+User-Friendly Interface: Browse, upload, and manage clothing items with ease.

+Sustainable Fashion: Contribute to reducing textile waste and promoting eco-friendly practices.

+Responsive Design: Optimized for both desktop and mobile devices.